CookedLobster/infosec-docs/docs/network-services/mysql.md

 3306/TCP
 ```

-#### How does MySQL work?
+### How does MySQL work?

 **MySQL**, as an **RDBMS**, is made up of the Server and Utility Programs that help in the administration of MySQL Databases.
-The Server handles all Database Instructions like **Creating - Dditing - Accessing Data.** It takes and Manages these requests and communicates using the MySQL Protocol.
+The Server handles all Database Instructions like **Creating - Editing - Accessing Data.** It takes and Manages these requests and communicates using the MySQL Protocol.

 - **`Database`**
-    - Persistent, Organised Collection of Structured Data.
+    - Persistent, Organized Collection of Structured Data.
 - **`RDBMS`**
     - A Software or Service used to create and Manage Databases based on a Relational Model.
-The Data stored in the Dataset is Organised as Tables.
+The Data stored in the Dataset is Organized as Tables.
 - **`SQL`**
     - **MYSQL** is just a Brand Name for one of the most popular RDBMS software Implementations.